CodyGreen1904/PortlandStateJavaSummer2021/apptbook/src/main/resources/edu/pdx/cs410J/greencod/README.txt

-Readme for project 2.
+Readme for project 3.
 This project pulls in an appointment, and either creates or adds to an existing appointment book to the file you specify.
+You can also pretty print it to a new file, as well as just do pretty output